NativeScript/docs-v7/navigation.md

 # Overview
 Each NativeScript application is built upon the concept of pages (represented by the **Page** class).
 Pages are the different screens that your application offers.
 Each page has a **content** property which holds the root visual element of the page UI.
 Navigating between different pages is done with methods of the **Frame** class.
 The Frame class represents the logical unit that is responsible for navigation between different pages, i.e. going from one page to another, keeping a history stack for going back and so on.
 #Main Module
 Each application must have a single entry point, that is, the first screen that the user will see after starting the app.
-Specifying the main module of an application is done through the **mainModule** property of the Application class:
+Specifying the main module of an application is done through the **mainModule** member of the application module:
 ``` JavaScript
 var application = require("application");
 application.mainModule = "app/main-page";